Hico, Texas

+Hico (/ˈhaɪkoʊ/, HY-koh) is a small city located in Hamilton County in central Texas, United States.
+The population was 1,335 at the time of the 2020 census, down from 1,341 in the 2010 census.
+Over the years, it became a cattle and cotton market.
+Today, ranching and tourism dominate the local economy.

+History

 Named for its founder's hometown of Hico in southwestern Kentucky, Hico's original location was on Honey Creek.
 When the Texas Central line (part of the historic Katy Railroad) was built nearby, the citizens moved 2.5 mi to the rail line.
 Hico was incorporated in 1883 and became the Hamilton County shipping center.
-Over the years, it became a cattle and cotton market.
-Today, ranching and tourism dominate the local economy.

 In 1903, Kentucky-based evangelist Mordecai Ham held the first of his 75 Texas revival meetings in Hico.
-There were 150 professions of faith in Jesus Christ.

-"Brushy Bill" Roberts and Billy the Kid

-Roberts' grave has not been revealed, thus preventing DNA authentication of the remains.

-The Hico community

-Hico hosts the Annual Texas Steak Cookoff in May.
-It boasts thousands of guests every year.